Endostatin: Biological activity

-Mechanism
+Mechanism of action

 Endostatin suppresses angiogenesis through many pathways affecting both cell viability and movement.
 Endostatin represses cell cycle control and anti-apoptosis genes in proliferating endothelial cells, resulting in cell death.
 Endostatin blocks pro-angiogenic gene expression controlled by c-Jun N terminal kinase (JNK) by interfering with TNFα activation of JNK.
 It reduces the growth of new cells by inhibiting cyclin D1.
 As a result, cells arrest during G1 phase and enter apoptosis.
 Alteration of FGF signal transduction by endostatin inhibits the migration of endothelial cells through disruption of cell-matrix adhesions, cell-cell adhesions, and cytoskeletal reorganization.
 By binding integrin α5β1 on endothelia cells it inhibits the signaling pathways of Ras and Raf kinases and decreases ERK-1 and p38 activity.
 Endostatin binding and clustering of integrins causes co-localization with caveolin-1 and activates non-receptor tyrosine kinases of the Src family involved in the regulation of cell proliferation, differentiation, and mobility.
 Other receptor interactions include the VEGF-R2/KDR/Flk-1 receptor on human umbilical vein endothelial cells.

 Endostatin may prevent activity from certain metalloproteinase.
 Several studies have focused on the downstream effects of endostatin reception.
 These studies have estimated that endostatin may significantly affect 12% of genes used by human endothelial cells.
 Although endostatin signaling may affect this vast number of genes, the downstream affects appear surprisingly limited.
 Endostatin reception seems to only affect angiogenesis that arrives from pathogenic sources, such as tumors.
 Processes associated with angiogenesis, such as wound healing and reproduction, are seemingly not affected by endostatin.
 The result is possible because pathogenic-derived angiogenesis usually involves signaling through integrins, which are directly affected by endostatin.